NanxiQin/SimulacionFisicaVideojuegos/README.md

 ## Introduction
-This project involves creating a physics engine for video games using NVIDIA PhysX in C++.
+This is a individual project that involves creating a physics engine for video games using NVIDIA PhysX in C++.
 It incorporates various advanced physics simulations and techniques to enhance the realism and interaction within the game.
 Such as collision matrix particle systems, force generators, tensors, ...
 ## Release
 https://github.com/NanxiQin/SimulacionFisicaVideojuegos/releases